glorivuer/prompt-photo-collection/gemini/常用/prompt的5个步骤.md

+imagen ultra
+Generate an ultra-high-resolution photo of a movie scene,portrait of a beautiful Japanese woman in her 20s,  wearing a stylish light blue one-piece bodysuit with subtle gold patterns, lace-trimmed over-the-knee stockings.
+She has a gentle expression, looking forward.
+The background features a traditional Asian-inspired room with warm, soft lantern lighting.
+Highly detailed, high quality, elegant, soft shadows.

 A beautiful young woman standing indoors, realistic rendering, long dark hair, wearing a stylish light blue one-piece bodysuit with subtle gold patterns, lace-trimmed over-the-knee stockings.
 She has a gentle expression, looking forward.
 The background features a traditional Asian-inspired room with warm,